PichardRarker/guitar-tuition/README.md

 Guitar tablature ("tabs”) is a form of musical notation specifically designed for guitarists.
 Unlike traditional sheet music, which uses staff notation, tabs use a series of horizontal lines representing the guitar strings.
 Numbers on these lines indicate the frets where the player should place their fingers.
-You can quite happily survive as a guitarist without ever learning proper musical notation (I can’t read sheet music, and have no intention on learning)
+You can quite happily survive as a guitarist without ever learning proper musical notation (I can’t read sheet music, and have no intention on learning).
 <br/><br/>
 > 💡 **Tip:** Guitar tab is more flexible than chord diagrams – it can be used to represent chords, but also sequences of notes (riffs).
 <br/><br/>